 TIP: See How to Search Our Knowledge Base to learn about key features and search tips to make searching our knowledge base as easy and efficient as possible.

-Our article pages have some great new features that will improve your "information gathering" experience.
+Our article pages include several features to enhance your "information gathering" experience.

 - A new Global Navigation menu appears at the article level.
 It remains as long as you're viewing a knowledge base article, and automatically refreshes to reflect your location as you navigate (your current article is highlighted orange).
 You can expand and collapse categories and sections to quickly access any article in the knowledge base.
 This structure replaces the old top-down navigation structure that required too much time and effort to drill-down to the content being sought.